Starship to get 3 more vacuum engines for a total of 42, SpaceX upgrades OLM at Starbase, Raptor V3 attains new milestone

 SpaceX started repairing and rebuilding the OLM soon after the Starship’s 1st orbital flight test.

-Since the concrete floor under the OLM endured a hole in the ground due to the Raptor engine flames and thrust.
+The concrete floor under the OLM endured a hole in the ground due to the Raptor engine flames and thrust.
 This also damaged the OLM deluge system.
 SpaceX has now placed the steel plate under the OLM floor needed for the launch pad deluge system plumbing.

 SpaceX is also upgrading the OLM by making modifications and improvements to overcome past mistakes.
-Hopefully, a crater in under the Starship launch pad will not be formed like the last time.
+Hopefully, a crater under the Starship launch pad will not be formed like the last time.

 Raptor V3 Reaches New Milestone

-SpaceX tested a Raptor V3 engine at its rocket engine development site in McGregor, Texas on 12h May 2023.
+SpaceX tested a Raptor V3 engine at its rocket engine development site in McGregor, Texas on 12th May 2023.

 Elon Musk revealed that the 3rd generation of its Starship Raptor engines has reached a new thrust milestone in one of his tweets the following day.